Related Covered Product Categories

 View the Performance and Model Assumptions for Table 2

 Light Output: A measure of the total amount of visible light emitted by a source, shown in lumens.
-Seven thousand lumens is typical for this subcategory based on model data.
+Typical light output for this subcategory is 4,200 lumens (based on model data).

 Luminaire Efficacy Rating: Calculated by multiplying the luminaire efficiency by the total rated lamp lumens by the ballast factor, and dividing by the luminaire watts input (shown in lm/W).